 Then, the final parameter estimation, denoted by $\tilde{\boldsymbol{\theta}}_{est}=[\tilde{\boldsymbol{p}}_{est}^T,\tilde{\boldsymbol{v}}_{est}^T,\tilde{\beta}_{est},\tilde{\omega}_{est}]^T$, is

 The procedure of the new CFJLAS method is summarized in Algorithm 1.

-We can see from the steps of the new CFJLAS method that it first finds the solution of the two intermediate variables.
-Then, it computes the parameters using the intermediate variables.
+We can see from the steps of the new CFJLAS method that we exploit the structure of the particular pair of nonlinear equations.
+By doing so, we have developed a closed-form solution, which solves the two intermediate variables analytically and then computes the parameters using the intermediate variables.
 Compared with the method in \cite{shi2020sequential}, which jointly estimates the newly employed variables and the parameters, the new CFJLAS requires fewer measurements by nature since it does not need to estimate the intermediate variables along with the parameters.